 Reincarnation AU – In which stories with historical canon setting have the characters become reincarnated into a modern setting and in doing so they are quite similar to their canon selves.
 Other times the characters or just one of them is reincarnated into another world, which they may or may not retrain their memories from their previous life.

 Reverse AU – Is when the roles (and sometimes backstories) of the characters are swapped, such as the hero is the villain and the villain is the hero.

 Rockstar AU – In which the main casts is a popular music band or one of them is a solo artists with many groupies which may consist the rest of the characters.

 Roommate AU – In which the characters in a fandom are all living together in an apartment or an house.
 Usually this kind of story is focused on two characters that become roommates.

 Royalty AU – Where one or more characters (who canonically aren’t) are members of a royal family.
 This usually goes hand in hand with a historical period, featuring a Medieval AU or Regency AU, although some works are set in Modern times or even the Future.

 Single Parent AU – In which a character has a child or becomes a parent in someway and raises them on their own.

 Soulmates AU – Is when two (or more) characters are fated to be together, sometimes through multiple lives and/or into the afterlife.
-Sometimes but not always, the pairing might have a characteristic or tell to help them find each other, such as identical or complementary birthmarks, tattoos, scars, or an invisible string that ties to their other half which becomes thicker and shorter the closer they get to them.
+Sometimes but not always, the pairing might have a characteristic that helps them to find each other, such as identical or complementary birthmarks, tattoos, scars, or a string-of-fate that’s tied to their other half which becomes thicker and shorter the closer they get to them.
 Some stories only need a character to hear (or just see) their soulmate to know who they are.